 The abstract of a thesis written in another language must be presented in English as well as in the other language.
 In addition, an extended summary of the dissertation, written in English must be included with the thesis (5,000-10,000 words), including the table of contents, an introduction, brief outline of each chapter and conclusion.

-The oral examination should normally be conducted in English.
-In exceptional circumstances, the student may request permission from the Faculty Graduate Office to conduct the oral examination in a language other than English.
-Permission must be sought before the end of year two of the student’s programme and be supported by a clear academic justification.
-The examiners’ report must still be written in English.

 FORMATTING